 The added deck ended up being a bit more work ($$) for the framer as he had to drop a beam he had to take apart some of the work that they had done.
 More $$ to the architect and more lumber.
 (This one is costing me my built-ins in the master closet.)
 But everyone involved agrees that this addition was totally worth it.
 (Not just for the view, but for the added resale value.)

 That’s pretty much where we are now.
 Framing is about 3/4 of the way done.
-We went out again last night, and the most of the roof decking is on, all the cornice work is done, as well as most of the exterior sheathing and about half of the windows installed.
+We went out again last night, and most of the roof decking is on, all the cornice work is done, as well as most of the exterior sheathing and about half of the windows installed.

 Hashing out the fine details in framing

 We went out again last night to go over some of the fine framing/detail work to prep for a meeting hubby has with the framer tomorrow.
-Deciding on how the arches will look, (full arch vs eyebrow arches) how to work around some of the beam in the ceilings, I want little niches in all my bathrooms, bumping out a wall for more closet in my missy’s room, stealing a little attic space for my office, and several other adjustments like that.
+Deciding on how the arches will look, (full arch vs eyebrow arches) how to work around some of the beams in the ceilings, I want little niches in all my bathrooms, bumping out a wall for more closet in my missy’s room, stealing a little attic space for my office, and several other adjustments like that.

 Shew!
 This was a long post… Stay tuned for more updates to the building process!